bbennett7/sinatra-bucketlist-project/spec.md

 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) // Experience belongs to a user
 - [x] Include user accounts with unique login attribute (username or email) // Must signup and login to access
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying // Experiences can be created (/experiences/new.erb), read (/experiences/show_experience.erb), updated (experiences/edit_experience.erb), and destroyed via (/experiences/show_experience.erb)
-- [x] Ensure that users can't modify content created by other users // Experience route will be redirected if user_id doesn't match current user id
+- [x] Ensure that users can't modify content created by other users // Experience route will be redirected if user_id doesn't match current_user_id
-- [ ] Include user input validations // Must have all fields for signup and login, must change city and country together, must fill out all fields when adding a new experience
+- [X] Include user input validations // Must have all fields for signup and login, must edit city and country together, must fill out all fields when adding a new experience
 - [X] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code